 How to Support New Models#

-This document explains how to add support for new language models and vision‐language models (VLMs) in SGLang.
+This document explains how to add support for new language models and multimodal large language models (MLLMs) in SGLang.
 It also covers how to test new models and register external implementations.

 To support a new model in SGLang, you only need to add a single file under the SGLang Models Directory.
 You can learn from existing model implementations and create a new file for your model.
 For most models, you should be able to find a similar model to start with (e.g., starting from Llama).
 Also refer how to port a Model from vLLM to SGLang

-To support a new vision-language model (vLM) in SGLang, there are several key components in addition to the standard LLM support:
+To support a new multimodal large language model (MLLM) in SGLang, there are several key components in addition to the standard LLM support:

 Register your new model as multimodal: Extend